fs0/IRCbot/README.md

 * nick: the name of the bot
 * realname: preferably your own nick (in case of problems with the bot)
 * channel: the name of the channel, e.g. \#yourtestchannel (remember to put a \ before the #)
-* mute: set this to non-zero to mute the bot (optional)
+* mute: set this to non-zero to mute the bot
+* log: set this to non-zero to log all messages

 Additionally, you'll need the following textfile:
 * passphrase: contains the passphrase (for at least a bit of security)